emincanozcan/foobar.live/README.md

 # Prepare the application
 $ ./vendor/bin/sail artisan key:generate && ./vendor/bin/sail artisan storage:link && ./vendor/bin/sail artisan migrate --seed

-# You are ready to go, go to http://localhost and enjoy it ^^
 ```

+After installation; open your browser and go to `http://localhost` to access FooBar.Live.

 ## How To Start A Livestream?